JHurricane96/code_character_player_docs/overview.rst

 - Tower

+  - Imbued with magic by your magicians, your towers are a symbol of power and a rally point for your troops
-  - Can fire fireballs at the enemy troops
+  - They can fire fireballs at enemy troops
-  - Units can be respawned at the towers too
+  - Your units can be respawned at the towers too
-  - Tower Ownership
+  - Tower Ownership:

     - Towers can change ownership when their HP has been brought down to zero after which it is contended for.
     - During the contention period, both players try to occupy the region around the tower
     - The numerical advantage in troops at the end of every tick is added to the contention score.
     - When the contention score reaches 100, the player who hit the maximum contention score assumes tower ownership

 Map
 ---

-- The terrain is a 60x60 grid where each element is either a
+- The terrain is a 60x60 grid where each element is either a:

   - Plain

-	  Normal stuff
+    - Normal stuff

   - Forest

-	  Attacking range and visibility reduce when units are in the forest
+    - Attacking range and visibility reduce when units are in the forest

   - Mountain

-	  Attacking range and visibility increase when units are in the forest
+    - Attacking range and visibility increase when units are in the forest

 Game Mechanics
 ==============